Treatments and Services

-IVF patients will do injections of fertility hormones such as FSH and hMG for 7 to 12 days to stimulate follicular (egg) development.
-Once the egg(s) reach the between 14mm-17mm in diameter, patients receive a final injection of hCG (human chorionic gonadotropin) to spur final maturation of the eggs.
+IVF patients will do injections of fertility hormones to stimulate follicular (egg) development.
+Once the egg(s) reach the between 14mm-17mm in diameter, patients receive a final injection to spur final maturation of the eggs.

 What is Extended Embryo Culture?
 Eggs are fertilized in the IVF laboratory and if successful, result in growing embryos.
 Developing embryos are allowed to grow in the IVF laboratory for five to six days until they reach the blastocyst stage of embryonic development.
 Published data supports improved implantation rates and outcomes with extended embryo culture.

 After the embryo has grown (the blastocyst stage of development) and the woman’s uterus is ready to receive the embryo, the embryo is transferred back to the uterus to implant and hopefully become a healthy pregnancy and delivery.
 While the embryo waits for the uterus to be ready – and while geneticists perform genetic testing on the embryo – the embryo is frozen awaiting transfer.